statmike/SAS-Mini-Projects/Disproportionality Measures/simulating cases/readme.md

    * `DrugName` is a coded value for a drug of the form `DrugX` where `X` is a series of 1 or more captital letters
    * `EventName` is a coded value for a adverse event of the form `EventX` where `X` is a series of 1 or more capital letters
    * `Nij` is the count of occurences for the combination of `DrugName` and `EventName` - this is the `N11` value

+**Rather than using the provided file, a similar file could be constructed from an adverse event database and used with this simulation code.**

 ---